francisduvivier/discord-local-llm-bot/README.md

 - Supports back and forth conversations via replies to messages.

 ## TODO's
-### Chatty
-- Maybe: Move to orange pi using MLC-AI
-  - Remove Ollama dependency
-- Maybe: Provide an api, messages starting with slash should trigger stuff like set temp and set system prompt.

 ### RAG
 - Internet Browsing
 - Index Whole Discord channel contents and let LLM search through that in its answers